sampscl/rubyfc/README.md

 and liable to break in surprising ways
 1. Globally-installed `pry` gem; you don't have to have this, but it makes debugging your fleets much easier.
 Use `sudo gem install --no-user --nodoc pry`
+1. Globally-installed `YARD` for easy access to the APIs.
+Use `sudo gem install --no-user yard`

 ## Getting Started